 The Financing Corporation makes limited use of derivative instruments for the purpose of managing interest rate risk (note 12).
 Interest rate swap agreements are used to convert the Financing Corporation's variable-rate long-term debt to a fixed rate.
 The fair value of the interest rate swap agreements is recognized in the statement of net position based on the criteria set forth in GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, as amended by GASB Statement No. 64, Derivative Instruments: Application of Hedge Accounting Termination Provisions.
-The change in the fair value of effective interest rate swap agreements is recognized in the statement of net position as deferred effective interest rate swap agreements is recognized in the statement of net position as deferred effective interest rate swaps are recognized as a component of nonoperating items in the accompanying statement of revenues, expenses and changes in net position.
+The change in the fair value of effective interest rate swap agreements is recognized in the statement of net position as deferred effective interest rate inflows or outflows.
+Gains and losses resulting from changes in the fair value of ineffective interest rate swaps are recognized as a component of nonoperating items in the accompanying statement of revenues, expenses and changes in net position.